kudo07/React-01-MypostApp/src/Readme.md

    b) now with the help of axios we fetch the users data and post data as well

-   J)Design Layout of post detail page a)we make the card in row in classname containe div side by side
+   J)Design Layout of post detail page we make the card in row in classname containe div side by side

    k)Destructuring and Setting Post and User Data from Response to State Variables